Optimal Dynamic Fees in Automated Market Makers: Introduction

-Finally, we run simulations to compare the performance of the optimal fee policies against alternative strategies.
-In the case of a constant external price, we find that the optimal fees outperform constant fee strategies by a significant margin.
+We run simulations to compare the performance of the optimal fee policies against alternative strategies.
+We find that the optimal fees outperform constant fee strategies by a significant margin.
 Furthermore, a linear approximation of the optimal policies proves to be sufficiently accurate, yielding nearly identical revenue outcomes.
 Our results suggest that the optimal fees balance two competing objectives: setting fees high enough to maximize per-trade revenue while simultaneously increasing the quadratic variation of the marginal price, thereby attracting increased noise trading.
 A similar pattern emerges under the second approximation, where the revenue generated by the optimal fees also exceeds that of the alternative strategies.
+We then extend the model to allow for stochastic pool depth.
+This extension is motivated by the fact that liquidity in real AMMs is not fixed: liquidity providers may add or withdraw capital in response to market conditions, expected fee revenues, volatility, and outside opportunities.
+We model the pool depth on a finite grid and derive the corresponding dynamic programming equation and optimal fee rules.
+The stochastic-depth extension shows that the two-regime fee structure is robust to time-varying liquidity.
+It also highlights an additional effect: deeper pools optimally charge lower percentage fees, since larger trade sizes allow the venue to collect comparable fee revenues while remaining more competitive.

+Finally, we use the optimal fee schedules to study the equilibrium liquidity level that is induced by the venue’s fee policy.
+Since the optimal controls depend on the pool depth, each initial liquidity level generates a different feedback fee schedule.
+We therefore define an equilibrium liquidity level by considering the response of liquidity providers who evaluate the fees received from the venue against the impermanent loss generated by their position.
+This provides a simple reduced-form link between the venue’s optimal fee policy and the amount of liquidity that the pool is able to attract.